neoforged/websites/content/news/eventbus-changes.md

   }
 ```

+### Updated `@SubscribeEvent` semantics
+We changed some details about how `@SubscribeEvent` methods are detected when an object or class is `register`ed to the an event bus:

+This the new behavior for registering objects or classes to new behavior is as follows:
+- All `@SubscribeEvent` methods (regardless of visibility) in the target object are registered.
+There is no inheritance of `@SubscribeEvent` methods anymore, and private methods can now be used.
+- Superclasses or superinterfaces of the registered class are not allowed to have any declared method with `@SubscribeEvent`.
+This prevents mistakes where a developer would assume that inheritance works.
+- An error will be thrown if any `@SubscribeEvent` method has mismatching static-ness: registrations with a `Class` must be `static`, and registrations with an object must be non-`static`.
+This prevents mistakes where `static` is forgotten or unnecessary.
+- An error will be thrown if no `@SubscribeEvent` method exists.
+This prevents forgetting the `@SubscribeEvent` annotation.

+### `abstract` events cannot be listened to anymore
+`abstract` events cannot be listened to anymore.
+This should help prevent mistakes where a developer would accidentally listen to a superclass,
+for example by listening to `SomeEvent` instead of `SomeEvent.Pre`.
+All the superclasses of `abstract` events must now be abstract themselves.

+A number of NeoForge events were made `abstract` to guard against developer mistakes.

+### Updated mod bus semantics
+The Forge bus will not allow listeners to events that implement `IModBusEvent` anymore.
+This should prevent subscribing to the wrong event bus.

+Additionally, events dispatched on the mod busses via `ModLoader` such as all the
+NeoForge registration events now respect event priority across different busses.
+(For example, a listener registered with `EventPriority.LOW` will
+always run before listeners from other mods registered with `EventPriority.NORMAL`.)

 ### More `addListener` overloads
 We added a few convenient overloads for lambda registration with `IEventBus#addListener`.
 For example, the following is now possible:
 ```java